 Should the number of parts to produce be low and the usage planned to be sporadic, there is the option to outsource the 3D printing service through a 3D printing service bureau.

-If the plan is to work in a medium-long term project, the acquisition of 3D printers can reduce costs significantly.
+If the plan is to work on a medium-long term project, the acquisition of 3D printers can reduce costs significantly.
 This acquisition implies an initial investment, but then the price per part becomes approximately 30 times cheaper.

 Which solution best fits your needs